tuna2908/learning-html-css/src/Components/htmlDocs.md

 - A block level element has a top and a bottom margin, whereas an inline element does not.

 Inline Elements
-- An inline element can contain other element
+- An inline element can't contain other element
 - An inline element does not start on a new line.
 - An inline element only takes up as much width as necessary.
 - This is a <span> element inside a paragraph.